Chronic bacterial prostatitis: Signs and symptoms

+Causes

+Chronic bacterial prostatitis is thought to be caused by ascending urethral infection and by reflux into the ejaculatory duct or prostatic ducts.
+Risk factors for chronic bacterial prostatitis include functional or anatomic abnormalities, catheterization, prostate biopsy or urethritis (due to sexually transmitted infections), and unprotected penetrative anal sex.
+In theory, the ability of some strains of bacteria to form biofilms might be one of the factors that facilitate the development of chronic bacterial prostatitis.
+Recurrent infections may be caused by inefficient urination (benign prostatic hyperplasia, neurogenic bladder), prostatic stones, or a structural abnormality that acts as a reservoir for infection.

 Diagnosis

 In chronic bacterial prostatitis, there are bacteria in the prostate, but there may be no symptoms or milder symptoms than occur with acute prostatitis.
 The prostate infection is diagnosed by culturing urine as well as prostate fluid (expressed prostatic secretions or EPS) which are obtained by the doctor performing a rectal exam and putting pressure on the prostate.
 If no fluid is recovered after this prostatic massage, a post massage urine should also contain any prostatic bacteria.

 Prostate specific antigen levels may be elevated, although there is no malignancy.
 Semen analysis is a useful diagnostic tool.
 Semen cultures are also performed.
 Antibiotic sensitivity testing is also done to select the appropriate antibiotic.
 Other useful markers of infection are seminal elastase and seminal cytokines.